theodore-q/Sveltekit_serverside_rendering/README.md

  - Add proper currency formatting in the inputs
  - Stricter validation for the date of birth fields
  - Stop letting 'e' and negative numbers being a valid numerics in the form.
- - persist the front end data if there is an issue on submission.
+ - Persist the front end data if there is an issue on submission.
- - change the validation from Zod to something else.
+ - Change the validation from Zod to something else.
- - add analytics
+ - Add analytics
- - add better error handling.
+ - Add better error handling.

 I would start with user focused issues such as usability and validation issues then add error handling and logging before deploying to production.